Alex4386-vault/jp-earthquake-volcano-archive/README.md

 ## UPDATE REQUIRED
 Since English page of JMA has been updated, This requires me to manually update the logic.
-Since [Stella IT](https://stella-it.com) connection from japan has been mitigated to South Korea due to recent M7.3 earthquake on Fukushima (due to consistency concerns), This software will be fixed in low priority
+Since [Stella IT](https://stella-it.com) connection from japan has been mitigated to South Korea due to recent M7.3 earthquake on Fukushima (due to consistency concerns), This software will be fixed in low priority.

+But It **seems to be a easy-task** since finally Japanese Government created the **web-application in MACHINE READABLE WAY**.
+(Providing information separately via XHR Calls.)

 ## Reason why this was created
 Since [Stella IT Inc.](https://stella-it.com) has abroad network POPs, It needs to monitor data centers on japan.
 Since Japanese Government does NOT provide openAPIs for these, I created pseudo-api and archiving tool for machines on GitHub.
+robvi
 Therefore, data on [data/](data/) and [reports](reports/) is copyrighted by [Japanese Meteorlogical Agency](https://www.jma.go.jp/jma/indexe.html).
 Not by me and not covered by this software's license (WTFPL).

 ## Update Intervals